 To be present at the regular meetings of the Organization.

-To select an auditor or auditing committee to audit the treasurer’s accounts.

-To appoint a committee to prepare and submit to the Organization for approval a budget for the fiscal year.

-And, to approve routine bills within the limits of the budget.
+And, to approve routine bills outside the limits of the budget.

 Section 3.
-Regular meetings of the Executive Committee shall be held during the year, the time to be fixed by the committee at its first meeting of the year.
-A majority of the Executive Committee members present shall constitute a quorum.
-Special meetings of the Executive Committee may be called by the Chairperson or by a majority of the members of the Committee.
+Regular meetings of the Executive Board shall be held during the year.
+A majority of the Executive Board members present shall constitute a quorum.
+Special meetings of the Executive Board may be called by the President or by a majority of the members of the Board.

 ARTICLE IX: Meetings

 Section 1.
-At least two (2) general meetings of this organization shall be held during the school year.
-Dates of meeting shall be determined by the Executive Committee.
+At least two (2) general meetings of this Organization shall be held during the school year.
+Dates of meeting shall be determined by the Executive Board.
 Notice shall be given at least 10 days before each meeting.

 Section 2.
-Special meetings of this Organization may be called by the Chairperson or by a majority of the Executive Committee, three (3) days notice having been given.
+Special meetings of this Organization may be called by the President or by a majority of the Executive Board, three (3) days notice having been given.

 Section 3.
 The election meeting shall be held in May or June.